MapStory/mapstory-community/roadmap.md

 ## Introduction

-This document contains the current state of the MapStory roadmap.
+This document contains the current state of the MapStory roadmap, beginning from January 2014.
 It will be dynamic as progress is made and priorities shift as we learn more from users.

 ### Immediate (within 4 weeks)